 paralyzed without the import of crucial components and subsystems from China.
 Indigenously manufactured components or products have to be competitive to succeed.
 Indian manufacturers can lower their costs by addressing more significant market volumes, and there is a large captive domestic market available to them.
 India should focus on the key, high volume components, such as discrete and analog semiconductors, passive components, and displays that require lower investments on IP and manufacturing.
 If local manufacturers are offered incentives, and entry barriers are created for the imported parts, the Indian electronic component industry can hope to do reasonably well.

-China will continue to remain the dominant supplier, but surely, there will be a substantial increase in the electronic manufacturing business in India and China’s share is expected to go down as other supply chains, including domestic component manufacturers, emerge.
+China will continue to remain the dominant supplier, but surely, there will be a substantial increase in the electronic manufacturing business in COVID-19 India and China’s share is expected to go down as other supply chains, including domestic component manufacturers, emerge.
 The dominance of e-commerce is already on the rise and will establish as the primary channel of sales and customer reach.
 Distributors with a good digital presence, advanced level of technical support, design content will become quite valuable.
 In all challenges there is opportunity, and both the govt. and the private companies are reacting to it.
 A new incentive program called the “Production Linked Incentive Scheme (PLI) for Large Scale Electronics Manufacturing” Is targeting makers of mobile phones and specific electronic components by offering them financial incentives to start or build up their existing domestic manufacturing capacity.
 Major mobile phone brands and telecom operators have made significant investment announcements recently.
 Defense, Power infrastructure, Medical, will be focus segments as there is an immediate need for self-reliance.

 Singodia Electronics Pvt.
 Ltd.